CoolProp/CoolProp/Web/fluid_properties/Incompressibles.rst

 Incompressible Fluids
 =====================

-In CoolProp, the incompressible fluids are divided into four major groups.
+In CoolProp, the incompressible fluids are divided into three major groups.

 * :ref:`Pure fluids <Pure>`.
 * :ref:`Mass-based binary mixtures <MassMix>`.
+* :ref:`Volume-based binary mixtures <VoluMix>`.

 .. * :ref:`Mole-based binary mixtures <MoleMix>`.
-* :ref:`Volume-based binary mixtures <VoluMix>`.

 The pure fluids and mass-based binary mixtures are by far the most common fluids in this library.
 While the pure fluids contain data for many different kinds of